07 Jun Layered Security – Two locks are better than one

 Multi-factor authentication (MFA), two-factor authentication (2FA), or the use of secondary verification systems after a password has been entered, has been around for a while now.
 If you have ever worked in the enterprise space, you may have at one point or another been issued a token (most likely an RSA token) which will remotely generate a code that will grant you access to your company’s network.
 It’s very similar to what banks give out to their personal and business online banking customers.
 That is on top of your usual login password.
 The mainstream was exposed to 2FA when Google launched its Authenticator app which utilised a multi-factor authentication system called 2-Step Verification to heighten security for its Google accounts.

-The pace at which cybercriminals are evolving is staggering at times.
-Just when the security community has isolated a security threat, more complex attacks organically grown from previous threats begin.
+The pace at which cyber criminals are evolving is staggering at times.
+Just when the security community has isolated a cyber security threat, more complex cyber attacks organically grown from previous threats begin.
 Take Office 365 for example.
 Microsoft now offers its flagship suite of products on a whole host of operating platforms.
 Desktops, tablets, smartphones and phablets, can all access Office 365.
 For added convenience multiple people can easily access and edit the same document in real time.
-This is great but remember that cybercriminals also benefit from this ease of use and access.
+This is great but remember that cyber criminals also benefit from this ease of use and access.
 All they have to do is get past a single gatekeeper and they obtain access to your data.

 After noticing a significant amount of client accounts easily being breached by hackers and fraudsters using phishing or direct hacks, Microsoft launched multi-factor authentication, called Azure Multi-Factor Auth.